-Many members of the tribal community do not hold a positive view of the recent encounter between security forces and Naxals, in which 40 suspected insurgents were gunned down.
+Many members of the tribal community do not hold a positive view of

 The tribal community constitutes about 40 percent of the population of Gadchiroli.
 Several members of the community stay in thick forests in small hamlets.
 A village consists of a couple of such hamlets.
 In many such settlements, no roads have been constructed and hence, tribals need to walk for anywhere between 10 and 40 kilometres through thick forests to reach relatively bigger towns which have grocery shops, hospitals or a police station.